7 Totally Underrated Free Google Ads Tools

 Just input the data for your control and your experimental groups and voila!
 The calculator dictates whether it you have sufficient information to declare your test results to be statistically significant.
 Definitely makes life easier for all my fellow math-adverse marketers out there!

-Free AdWords Tool #5: Mike’s Quick and Easy PPC Reporting Template
+Free Google Ads Tool #5: Mike’s Quick and Easy PPC Reporting Template

-Reporting is a drag, but it’s a necessary evil.
+Reporting is a drag, especially if you don't have an AdWords reporting tool.
+But it’s a necessary evil.
 How else can you prove to your boss (or your clients) that you are making strides in their account?
-Unfortunately, AdWords doesn’t offer anything too snazzy from a reporting perspective, so we PPC managers are left to our own devices when it comes to generating performance reports.
+Unfortunately, Google Ads doesn’t offer anything too snazzy from a reporting perspective, so we PPC managers are left to our own devices when it comes to generating performance reports.

-If you’re not an Excel whiz, check out Mike Griffith’s Quick and Easy PPC Reporting Template.
+If you’re not an Excel whiz, check out Mike Griffith’s Quick and Easy PPC Reporting Template--which is basically a free AdWords report generator.
 According to Mike, with this template, you can bust out a customized, high-quality report in a matter of minutes.

 He even shares his step-by-step process for creating this document, in case you want to give it a shot yourself!